ohollmen/rolepool/README.md

 Many applications depend on some kind of access control facility where role of the user needs to be tested to access a piece of application functionality.

-Rolepool divides the roles to 2 categories
+Rolepool divides the roles to 2 categories:

 - Static roles (context independent roles)
   - These are stored as "memberships" of roles that are effectively grouped list of users
   - Role members are "populated" to roles with (rolepool) api calls.
+  - A practical application would likely store these in JSON files or database and populate the Rolepool object with these role memberships.
 - Dynamic roles (contextual roles)
   - These are dependent on a context (Object) against which a comparision is done
-  - There is no group or list of users associated to these roles
+  - There is no group or list of users associated to these roles (in Rolepool object)
   - Behind the scenes a callback is consulted to see if user has the role or not

 ## Static Roles

-Setting up static roles is done with API call
+Setting up static roles is done with API call:

     var rp = new rolepool.Rolepool();
-    // Add role
+    // Add role by label 'admin'
     rp.addrole('admin', 'Administrator for App X');
     // Add member to role
     rp.addmem( 'admin',  'jsmith');